isomerpages/moe-swisscottagesec/_swiss-experience/Total Curriculum.md

 **A ‘Total Curriculum’ to deliver Thoughtful Leadership**

-The journey begins with character.
+<p style="text-align: justify;">The journey begins with character.
 As Thoughtful Leaders, our students are guided by values in their decision-making.
-They take reference from the school values of Honour and Humility as well as the national core values of Respect, Responsibility, Resilience, Integrity, Care and Harmony.
+They take reference from the school values of Honour and Humility as well as the national core values of Respect, Responsibility, Resilience, Integrity, Care and Harmony.</p>

-To successfully access their values to make responsible decisions, our Thoughtful Leaders are equipped with the enabling social-emotional competencies and 21st century competencies to help them become work and world ready.
+<p style="text-align: justify;">To successfully access their values to make responsible decisions, our Thoughtful Leaders are equipped with the enabling social-emotional competencies and 21st century competencies to help them become work and world ready.</p>

 ![](/images/Swiss%20Experience/Total%20Curriculum/Mini-Website-Update2.png)